 It was November, Thanksgiving, and Brian and I had been traveling for almost six months.
 We were moving through South America at warp-speed and we’d become tired and road-weary.
 Ahead of us loomed another missed Christmas (our fourth consecutive Christmas away from family).
 We were homesick and lonely.
 We talked about giving up this traveling thing.

 In just six weeks we were scheduled to travel to India.
 I was terrified.
 In India I had committed to driving a rickshaw 3,500 kilometers through the country, from Rajasthan in the north to Kerala in the south.
 It was an unsupported adventure in a rickety rickshaw.
-I’d be traveling with two women and, alone, we’d be picking our driving route, finding our own accommodations in Pune and navigating the crazy roads of this big city and other like Mumbai.
+I’d be traveling with two women and, alone, we’d be picking our driving route, finding our own accommodations and navigating the crazy roads of big cities like Mumbai.
 It sounded suicidal.
 All rational parts of me were telling me not to go.
 But there was a deeper place in my soul that believed something was waiting for me in India and that if I could just push through the barrier of fear I might find something essential there.

 I felt torn and anxious.
 I hiked alone with my thoughts and my mind turned over all of the reasons I shouldn’t go to India.